dnomyar90/dnomyar.github.io/_posts/2020-06-19-karate-graphql.md

 ## What is GraphQL
 Most of us probably already know about REST, as REST seems to be the go-to standard for APIs.
 Some of us may be thinking, what is a GraphQL?
 How is it different from REST?
 Well I was thinking the same when I first interviewed at [kumparan](https://kumparan.com/).

 I had no idea whatsoever of what GraphQL is about, let alone how to test it.
-But after dealing with (testing) GraphQLs for 1 year, I cannot look at traditional REST API the same way again.
+But after dealing with (_testing_) GraphQL server for 1 year, I cannot look at traditional REST API the same way again.
 GraphQL really solves the over-fetching problem of REST.

 The biggest problem with traditional REST is over-fetching.
 Using REST, we have to call multiple endpoints to get informations we need.
 I would refer to this great example from [HowToGraphql](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/):